 Osteoarthritis (OA) represents a major cause of morbidity and disability.
 Unfortunately, effective OA therapy remains a significant challenge.
 OA heterogeneity may be contributing to the overall ineffectiveness of symptom treatment and our inability so far to develop disease-modifying drugs for this highly prevalent condition.
 With a focus on identifying clinically and epidemiologically distinct ‘phenotypes’ in OA, my research has three inter-related themes with common threads of sex differences and inflammation: 1.
 OA and multijoint involvement; 2.
 OA, comorbidity and multijoint involvement; and 3.
 OA and pain.
 Current work includes clinical and population-based studies.
 I also undertake epidemiological population-based arthritis work to document and study individual and population-level arthritis burden.

 Associate Professor, Institute of Health Policy, Management and Evaluation, Dalla Lana School of Public Health, and Department of Surgery, Faculty of Medicine, University of Toronto

-Associate Director, Arthritis Community Research and Evaluation Unit
+Co-Director, Arthritis Community Research and Epidemiology Unit